Poynton Updates and News

 Poynton Springboard – Music For All

-Discussions are well underway for a music festival to be held at a range of venues across Poynton next year, on Saturday 27th September 2014, concluding with a ‘Songs of Praise’ type event on Sunday 28th.
+Discussions are well advanced for a music festival to be held at a range of venues across Poynton next year, over the weekend of Friday evening 26th September to Sunday 28th September 2014.
 This will be a community event with many different types of music to suit all tastes and ages.
-Please make a note of this weekend in your 2014 calendars and diaries – more information will follow.
+Please make a note of this weekend in your calendars and diaries.

 Time Out Café

 There are many older members of our community who are isolated, spend days without seeing or speaking to anyone, and who are not confident to venture out alone.
 Time out Café is a new Town Council initiative and is now open most Fridays between 2pm and 4pm at Poynton Civic Hall.
 Do come along and join us, you will be guaranteed a warm and friendly welcome, refreshments and a chat.
 Meet up with friends, access information on local services, organisations and groups, and have your say on how this community facility could develop further, and what social or creative events we could host in the future.
 For further information please e-mail email@example.com or call her on T. 01625 872238.